brianglass/anastasis/files/matins.md

 Tone 8.

 In Paradise of old the enemy stripped me naked by a tree, for by my tasting it he brought in death.
 But now the Tree of the Cross, that bears the clothing of life for mortals, has been fixed on the earth, and the whole world filled with every joy.
-Seeing it worshipped, you peoples, let us with one accord raise our cry to God with faith, Â‘His house is full of glory!Â’
+Seeing it worshipped, you peoples, let us with one accord raise our cry to God with faith, ‘His house is full of glory!’

 Glory.
 Both now.